 A visit to Makunduchi

-For our last day in Paje, we decided to do something different and experience the everyday life of those who live outside the tourism radar.
-We heard Marco’s brother-in-law is a driver and he is originally from a village called Makunduchi, not too far from Paje, so we took our opportunity and asked him to show us his village.
-Before heading to Makunduchi, we bought some stationery and sweets as we also wanted to visit the local school.
+On our last day in Paje, we decided to step off the tourist path and experience the everyday life of the locals.
+We learned that Marco’s brother-in-law, a driver from the nearby village of Makunduchi, could take us there.
+Eager to explore, we asked him to show us around his village.
+Before heading out, we stopped to buy some stationery and sweets, intending to visit the local school as well.

 A walk around Makunduchi village

-First, we went to the popular square where locals celebrate the “Mwaka Kogwa”; a Persian celebration during which people fight in a ritual battle and burn a hut at the end.
-The direction of the smoke from the burning, tells locals what the future holds for them.
+Our first stop was the popular square where locals celebrate “Mwaka Kogwa,” a Persian-inspired festival.
+During this celebration, people engage in ritual battles and burn a hut, with the direction of the smoke predicting the future

 A visit to Makunduchi school

-Finally, we arrived at the school and asked the director for permission to visit the classes.
-The students seemed very excited to have visitors; we were welcomed like superstars!!
-The teachers explained to us most of the students come from poor families and likely will face a future of poverty.
-Because of this, kids tend to start working at a very early age and abandon school.
+When we arrived at the school, we asked the director for permission to visit the classes.
+The students were thrilled to have visitors and greeted us like celebrities!
+The teachers shared that many students come from poor families and often face a future of poverty, which leads many of them to start working at a young age and drop out of school.

 Time for conclusions...

-The visit to Makunduchi school marked the end of our 7 days in Zanzibar.
-It was truly a unique experience, very touching and emotional.
-These kinds of experiences make us realise we are lucky to live the way we do and we should appreciate it.
+Our visit to Makunduchi school marked the end of our 7 days in Zanzibar.
+It was a deeply emotional and unique experience that truly opened our eyes.
+These moments made us realize how fortunate we are and how important it is to appreciate the lives we live.

-We hope you enjoyed this post and that it will give you some inspiration to plan your next trip to Zanzibar.
+We hope this post inspires you as you plan your own trip to Zanzibar.

 If you want to see more pictures of this trip, check out our Instagram page.